svedjebratt/uttalat/README.md

 _adds a new bundle with text messages_

 * `bundle [object]`: any object with text messages
-* `override`: optionally specify if the added bundle should override previous bundles
+* `override [boolean]`: optionally specify if the added bundle should override previous bundles

 #### `uttalat.getHtmlMessage(key, fallbackKey1, ..., fallbackKeyN, args)`